 PV of FCF = FCF / (1 + r)n

-So, based purely on this DCF and not factoring in a margin of safety or doing any sensitivity analysis (as later discussed), Intel's current stock price (around $45) is undervalued because it's less than our fair value of equity (intrinsic value) of $79.73.
+Based purely on this DCF and not factoring in a margin of safety or doing any sensitivity analysis (as later discussed), Intel's current stock price (around $52) is undervalued because it's less than our fair value of equity (intrinsic value) of $87.35.
 Therefore, ignoring everything else (the market, the company, news, etc.), you should purchase Intel stock.

 As mentioned in the beginning of this article, there are holes in using a DCF valuation to find a company's intrinsic value.
 This is primarily due to the number of assumptions you have to make when coming up with a company's intrinsic value.
-But as you know, if we're conservative with our figures and estimates throughout the DCF process, we can generally come up with accurate intrinsic values.
+But as you know, if we're conservative with our figures and estimates throughout the DCF process, and complete a DCF on the right company, we can generally come up with reasonable intrinsic value estimates.

-For example, in our case if I wanted to be even more conservative, I would use a lower perpetual growth rate or an even lower required rate of return (which is already low to begin with).
-And, if I wanted to be more aggressive, I could keep the perpetual growth rate the same but change the computed WACC discount rate to my personal required rate of return, which would drop the intrinsic value price significantly.
+For example, if I wanted to be even more conservative with our Intel DCF, I would use a lower perpetual growth rate.
+And, if I wanted to be more aggressive, I could keep the perpetual growth rate the same but change the computed WACC discount rate to my personal required rate of return (i.e., 10-15%), which would drop the intrinsic value price significantly.

-A basic sensitivity analysis for Intel is shown above, where I'm using discount rates from 6-15% to find the fair value of equity (intrinsic value).
-I'm also using the perpetual growth rate of 2.5% we found before and comparing this to a more conservative 1% perpetual growth rate.
+A basic sensitivity analysis for Intel is shown above, where I'm using discount rates from 6-15% to find the per-share intrinsic value price.
+I'm also using the perpetual growth rate of 2% we found before and comparing this to a more conservative 1% perpetual growth rate.
 This causes the intrinsic value price to fall and gives me an idea of the price I may be willing to pay for Intel if I expect slower perpetual cash flow growth.

 As a final note, if you change assumptions incrementally, such as the discount rate or growth rates as I previously did, a healthy DCF model will reflect this through incremental changes to its intrinsic value.
 However, an incorrect DCF model will not reflect these incremental changes, and a 0.5-1% change to your discount rate, for example, may result in significant changes to your entire DCF model and buy-price.
 If this happens to you, you're depending way too much on your discount rate and therefore your model may be incorrect.